HampusStrate/lifehacks/README.md

 Study For Everyone is a webpage about diffrent hacks that students can use in order to maximize their studies and sessions.
 It's a service that is very easy optanible and the hacks that we recommend is very easy for everyone to do from al ages and in all diffrent places.
+This project i created for the HTML & CSS exam on Code Institute.

 Here is how i created <a href="https://hampusstrate.github.io/lifehacks/" target="-blank" rel="noopener">Study For Everyone</a>